Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

-From now on, we assume that the convergence~\eqref{cv: moderate} in Proposition~\ref{thm: cv-moderate} holds {\it almost surely}, which is legitimate thanks to Skorokhod's Representation Theorem.
+From now on, we assume that the previous convergence~\eqref{cv: moderate'} holds {\it almost surely}, which is legitimate thanks to Skorokhod's Representation Theorem.
 The excursions of $\cS^{\lambda,\theta}$ above its running infimum can be ranked in a decreasing order of their sizes, as shown by the arguments in Section~\ref{sec: RIGgraph}.
 Recall the notation $\zeta^{\lambda, \theta}_{k}$ for the length of the $k$-th longest such excursion.
 We denote by $|\mu\n_{k}|=|\hat\mu\n_{k}|$ the number of $\cV$-vertices in $\hat C\n_{k}$.
-Let us point out that Aldous' theory on size-biased point processes, applied to Proposition~\ref{thm: cv-moderate}, entails the following:
+Let us point out that Aldous' theory on size-biased point processes (see Proposition 15 and Lemma 7 in~\cite{Al97}), applied to Proposition~\ref{thm: cv-moderate}, entails the following:

 with respect to the weak topology of $\ell^{2}$.